riacookie/Estica/Ministry of Information/Factbooks/Overview Text.md

 [size=200][font=georgia]Kingdom of Estica[/font][/size]
 [hr]
-[b]Estica[/b], officially [nation=long+noflag]estica[/nation], is a nation located in the central area of [region=the Almersen Union].
-It is comprised of 8 counties and 2 archipelagoes.
+[b]Estica[/b], officially [nation=long+noflag]estica[/nation], is a nation located in the central area of the [region=the Almersen Union].
+It is comprised of 11 provinces and 2 archipelagoes.
 It is geographically positioned with [nation=noflag]senerean[/nation] to the north and [nation=noflag]wilhelma_and_the_flanfairs[/nation] to the south, sharing land borders with both.
 Additionally, it has maritime boundaries with [nation=noflag]yulovian_hydrus[/nation] to its south.
-The national capital of Estica is Althea, and its most populous city and financial center is Aurora City.
+The total area of Estica is 1,151,707.99 km²(444,677 sq mi) with an estimated population of nearly 69 million people.
+The national capital of Estica is Althea, and its most populous city and financial center is Aurora City, other major cities include Tiir, Cetia, and Ilyra.

-The origin of the modern Estican Kingdom can be traced back to the Grand Solomon Empire, which was ruled by the powerful Black Emperor Solomon.
-This vast empire eventually split into four separate empires, leading to a conflict known as the War of the Four Emperors.
-After the war, one of these empires, the Tudo Empire, retreated to the South Region, which is now recognized as the present-day Estican Kingdom.
-As time went on, the influence of the declining Tudo Empire diminished, allowing the early Estican Kingdom to emerge.
-The formation of this nascent kingdom was greatly influenced by three main religions: the Church of the Evernight Goddess, the Church of the Lord of Storms, and the Church of the God of Technology.
-These religious institutions played a significant role in shaping the cultural and social norms of the early Estican Kingdom.

 The government structure and politics of the Kingdom of Estica are characterized by a unitary parliamentary constitutional monarchy.
-This governance system encompasses a delicate balance of power, where the reigning monarch shares authority with an elected parliamentary body.
-The nation's political landscape is notably influenced by a network of powerful aristocratic families, which not only hold significant positions within the government but also maintain a close relationship with the royal family, shaping the course of policy-making and administration.
+This system of governance involves a delicate balance of power, with the reigning monarch sharing authority with an elected parliamentary body.
+The country's political landscape used to be influenced by powerful aristocratic families, which held significant power over the government until the late 19th century when their decline began.
+Their positions in the governing body were replaced by elected members of various institutes in the country.
+This assembly had the authority to appoint the Ministers.

-Central to Estica's socio-political fabric are the three orthodox churches: the Church of the Evernight Goddess, the Church of the Lord of Storms, and the Church of the God of Technology.
-These ecclesiastical institutions hold sway over both spiritual and temporal matters, working in tandem with the government and military.
-This unique interplay between religion and governance adds a distinct dimension to the Kingdom's politics, impacting decisions and policies through the lens of faith.
-This dynamic underscores the multifaceted nature of Estican governance, where both secular and spiritual forces coalesce to shape the nation's direction and cultural identity.
+The three orthodox religions—the Evernight Goddess, Lord of Storms, and God of Technology—play a vital role in both spiritual and everyday affairs.
+They closely collaborate with the government and military, influencing decisions and policies through the perspective of faith.
+This interaction between religion and governance brings a unique aspect to the Kingdom's politics, highlighting the diverse nature of Estican governance as secular and spiritual forces come together to shape the nation's path and cultural identity.

 [b][u][size=150][anchor=Ety]Etymology[/anchor][/b][/u][/size]